-I am a political geographer who studies the relationship between states, borders, and people on the move.
+I'm a Guggenheim Fellow and political geographer who studies the relationship between states, borders, and people on the move.
 Why do we have borders?
 What impact do borders and the state system have on global inequality?
 What would a world without movement restrictions at borders look like?
-I am the author of two books: Violent Borders: Refugees and the Right to Move (2016, Verso) and Border Walls: Security and the War on Terror in the United States, India and Israel (2012, Zed) and four edited books: Open Borders (2019), the Handbook on Critical Geographies of Migration (2019), Borders and Mobility in South Asia and Beyond (2018), and Placing the Border in Everyday Life (2014).
-I am currently working on a new book about race and the border in the United States.
+I am the author of four books: Nobody is Protected: How the Border Patrol Became the Most Dangerous Police Force in the United States (2022, Counterpoint), White Borders: The History of Race and Immigration in the United States from Chinese Exclusion to the Border Wall (2021, Beacon), Violent Borders: Refugees and the Right to Move (2016, Verso) and Border Walls: Security and the War on Terror in the United States, India and Israel (2012, Zed) and four edited books: Open Borders (2019), the Handbook on Critical Geographies of Migration (2019), Borders and Mobility in South Asia and Beyond (2018), and Placing the Border in Everyday Life (2014).

 - PhD, Geography, Wisconsin-Madison, 2008